jbstewart/rockabilly-stack/README.md

     > **Note:** The npm script will complete while Docker sets up the container in the background.
 Ensure that Docker has finished and your container is running before proceeding.

 - Initial setup: _If you just generated this project, this step has been done for you._

     ```sh
     npm run setup
     ```

+- Build the app:

+    ```sh
+    npm run build
+    ```
+-
 - Start dev server:

     ```sh
     npm run dev